How Long does it Take to Charge a DEAD Car Battery

 1. Leaving the Car’s Headlights On

-Although, most cars have automatic light shutoffs, yet without this facility, leaving headlights on is the top reason for a DEAD car battery.
+Although most cars have automatic light shut offs, yet without this facility, leaving headlights on is the top reason for a dead car battery.
 Headlights easily consume the battery and result in the need for a jump start.

 2. Using Accessories of the Car

 If you are using various accessories of the car leaving the key in the on position, the battery of your vehicle will die rather quickly.
-Since the battery needs to provide electricity to start the engine, using accessories such as radio and other infotainment systems cause battery loss.

 3. Poor Charging